jadielmwangi/pizza/README.md

 * https:

 ## Behaviour Driven Development (BDD)
-* The web page will require the user to fill in his/her name and enter email address.On submit an alert message will pop up and alerts the user that their message has been received.
+* The web page will require the user to use a form to choose the type of pizza, size of pizza, crust and topping of the pizza.
+Also the custom will choose whether to pick pizza from cafe or be delivered.
+On submit an alert message will pop up and alerts the user the total cost of pizza and where the place he/she will pick pizza.

 ## Known bags
-* Most of socio media icons do not work but we are working in it.
+* Most of sociol media icons do not work but we are working in it.
 ## Contact Details
 * Email:jedielmwangi@gmail.com
 * Phone No: 0727 867 684